ricardo8r/urbanWater/README.md

 - Simulation of water flows and interactions between urban surfaces and water systems
 - Support for water reuse strategies
 - Configuration options for different urban layouts and water management scenarios
-- oGlobal and local outputs for water balance analysis and visualization
+- Global and local outputs for water balance analysis and visualization

 ## Installation